 Comparing reporting metrics

 The State of Physical Subscription Commerce contains a number of industry data trends, but the real value for merchants is comparing the benchmarks against their own data.
-With the recently released Recharge Analytics, you can access the same data and compare your store's average to the report.
+With Recharge Analytics, you can access the same data and compare your store's average to the report.

 The State of Physical Subscription Commerce Report uses a number of industry acronyms, here is a quick refresher on the frequently used terms.